Download Clients¶

 Privacy: What Gets Stripped¶

-Tracker Tracker deliberately removes certain fields from torrent data before caching or displaying it:
+Tracker Tracker removes these fields from torrent data before caching or displaying:

-- Announce URLs (these contain your tracker passkey)
+- Announce URLs (which contain your tracker passkey)

 - File paths on disk